 Emojis have become more popular than anyone could have ever imagined and while it’s easier to access them on a mobile device, there is no apparent way to quickly access emojis on your Windows machine.
 Not many people know about this feature, but Windows 10 actually allows you to quickly access an emoji keyboard with just a few clicks.
 All you need to do is enable this feature first.
 To access emoji keyboard first enable the virtual keyboard button by right-clicking on the Taskbar and clicking on the “Show touch keyboard button”.

 Now, whenever you want to access emoji keyboard, first click on the touch keyboard button in the bottom right and then click on the emoji symbol.
 Here, you can select and use all the emojis that you want to.
+But before you start using emojis, remember to learn the emoji meanings so you don’t send the wrong emojis and make a fool of yourself.

 5. Turn on Dynamic Lock